pauljickling/notes/devops/kubernetes/k8s.md

 You can check information about horizontal autoscaling with `kubectl get hpa -n <namespace> <reference name>`.

 Vertical pod auto-scaling is also possible, although you should be very careful with this as it can increase costs dramatically depending on your configuration.

+Databases have their own considerations for scaling.
+One solution is the provisioning of in-cluster high availability databases like [vitess](vitess.io).
+Most cloud providers also provide high availability databases that are very convenient to use, and have well-tuned defaults.